-Previously: Theodore Sturgeon’s “The Man Who Lost the Sea” (1959), 5/5 (Masterpiece).
-First appeared in the October 1959 issue of The Magazine of Fantasy and Science Fiction, ed.
+Previously: Theodore Sturgeon’s “The Man Who Lost the Sea” (1959) in the October 1959 issue of The Magazine of Fantasy and Science Fiction, ed.
 Robert P. Mills.
 You can read the story online here.

 Up next: Kris Neville’s “Cold War” (1949) in the October 1949 issue of Astounding Science Fiction, ed.
 John W. Campbell, Jr. You can read it online here.

 Martinez’s interior art for Theodore L. Thomas’ “Broken Tool” (1959)